akshayjshah/blog/sourdough.md

 # Reading Notes: Sourdough

-> “Culture,” he said.
-“The word meant this---making cheese---before it meant
+> "Culture," he said.
+"The word meant this---making cheese---before it meant
 > that---art and opera.
 And before it meant anything, it just meant working the
 > land.
-That’s a better definition.
-That’s who we are.
+That's a better definition.
+That's who we are.
 Not our music, our
 > books.
 Psh, books.
-They’re all dead.
-We’re alive.
+They're all dead.
+We're alive.
 We eat, we grow.
 But, but
-> but but, here’s the thing!
-We’re amateurs.”\
+> but but, here's the thing!
+We're amateurs."\
 > <cite>Robin Sloan</cite>

 I loved Robin Sloan's *Sourdough*.
 (What can I say, I'm a standard-issue